CyberMiles/tim-research/information_purchasing/information_purchasing.md

 As computation in the EVM is done using a stack-based bytecode language (processing a seuence of predefined opcodes), is there any chance that a smart contract can perform tasks like the umbral.split_rekey?

+What is to be performed and stored on-chain and what is to be performed and stored off-chain?
+It is my initial guess that because the capsules are just there to be modified so that the information purchaser can decrypt the ciphertext; capsules are disposable and do not need to be stored on-chain.